Eidouranion

 It is known that Adam Walker held lectures featuring the Eidouranium at the Royal Theatre in London in the 1780s and the London Lyceum.
 The shows were continued by his eldest son, William Walker (1767-1816), from around 1812.
-The shows were continued through the 1820’s by William’s younger brother Deane Franklin Walker (1778-1865).
+The shows were continued through the 1820s by William’s younger brother Deane Franklin Walker (1778-1865).

 The word "eidouranion" derives from the Greek compound "eid + ouranos".
 The combining elements are "eidos", which means "what is seen, shape, form", and "ouranos", which was the name of the god of the heavens.
 Thus, the combined form means "shaped like the heavens" or "formed like the heavens".